 Diabetic macular edema (DME) is the accumulation of fluid in the macula due to leaking blood vessels resulting from diabetic retinopathy.
 Therapies targeting vascular endothelial growth factor (VEGF) have been shown to improve visual acuity in DME patients.
 The anti-VEGF agents used in the treatment of DME are Lucentis and Eylea—both approved for the treatment of DME—and off-label Avastin.
 In addition to the anti-VEGF therapies, two long-acting intravitreal corticosteroid implants, Ozurdex and Iluvien, were approved in the United States in 2014 for the treatment of DME.
 Given the competitive DME market, it is essential to understand how DME patients are currently being treated using real-world data.

-Treatment Algorithms: Claims Data Analysis provides detailed analysis of brand usage across different lines of therapy using real-world, patient-level claims data, so you can accurately assess your source of business and quantify areas of opportunity for increasing your brand share.
+Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data, so you can accurately assess your source of business, benchmark usage against competitors, and quantify areas of opportunity for your marketed or emerging brand.

 Already a Client?
 Log in to access this report.